Massage oil. Do you really need it for a good massage? The short answer is: yes, you do.

 With the right consistency oil will help make your hands feel delicious, allowing you to effortlessly contour along your partners muscles helping you find knots and areas of tension using long flowing strokes.
 Massage oil will make your massage exceptional – the way professional practitioners make it feel so good!

 Incorporating massage oil into your back rubs feels amazing for both massagee and massager.

-Not to mention, it’s nourishing and conditioning for your skin and, used right, will help foster a deep connection between the two of you.
+Not to mention, it’s nourishing and conditions your skin.
+Used correctly it’ll will help foster a deep connection between the two of you.